As China's stock market tanks, investors flee into government-backed bonds

 PERFECT STORM

-For instance, on Tuesday Evergrande Real Estate Group raised 15 billion yuan ($2.42 billion) in its second visit to the domestic bond market in less than a month.
+For instance, Evergtrande Real Estate Group raised 15 billion yuan ($2.42 billion) in its second visit to the domestic bond market in less than a month.

 "Select Chinese high-yield issuers may be able to refinance expensive offshore debt with far more affordable onshore borrowings," said Herman van den Wall Bake, Deutsche Bank's Head of Fixed Income Capital Markets, Asia ex-Japan.